frizynn/frizynn/README.md

 - Implemented the project using Python, OpenCV, and TensorFlow, enabling real-time translation of hand gestures.

 ### Facial Expression Recognition for Mood Detection

 - Developed an AI model to detect and classify facial expressions, enabling accurate mood detection.
 - Leveraged deep learning frameworks, including TensorFlow and OpenCV, to train the model on extensive facial expression datasets.

+### Mountain Climbing Optimization Program

+- Utilization of optimization algorithms to determine the best climbing route (for instance, gradient descent).
+- Implementation of a model that considers variables such as altitude and slope.
+- A refined graphical user interface (GUI) crafted using Tkinter, showcasing real-time updates on the climbers' progress and dynamically rendering the mountain.

 ## 📫 Let's Connect